pyarmak/entrada-1x-docs/user/docs/exams/questions.md

 **Folder Text:** Provide the folder title here.
 This will display when you click 'Questions' and see a list of folders.
 **Folder Description:** You will only see this if you open the folder to edit it.
 **Folder Color:** The system requires you to select a color.
 * Click 'Save' to create the folder.
+You will be redirected to the list of folders but in the dialogue box that pops up you can also click to go to the Edit Folder page and add permissions to the folder.

 * To copy, delete, edit and manage folder authors, or move a folder, click the the gear icon to the right of the folder name.
 You will only have the ability to do this if you created the folder or are listed as a folder author.
 * To add permission for other users to access a folder, select the user type (individual, organisation or course), begin to type in a name and click on the name you want.
 The selected user will appear on a list below.
 To remove a permission click the red x beside a name.
 If you make a folder accessible to an organisation it means anyone in that organisation with access to the exam module will be able to access the folder.
 If you make a folder accessible to a course, anyone listed in the course contacts section of the course setup page will be able to access the folder.